Arts and Education Council News

 COVID-19 Resources for arts organizations

 The Arts and Education Council is following widely circulated guidelines on how to prepare for and mitigate the spread of the COVID-19 virus paying close attention to its impact on our work, staff, and organizational activities.
 Our goal is the health and safety of our constituents.
-In thinking about what’s best for the Arts and Education Council, our staff, our tenants, partners and grantees, we are instituting some operational changes at least through April 6.
+In thinking about what’s best for the Arts and Education Council, our staff, our tenants, partners and grantees, we are instituting some operational changes.

 We thank our donors for their unwavering support of our mission – to keep art happening by investing in arts and arts education organizations.
 Our arts organizations need us now more than ever as they are faced with cancelling performances, fundraising events and arts education activities.
 If you would like to support us so that we can support them please donate here.